 Texas A&M University has expanded its commitment to low and middle income students through the Aggie Assurance program.
-The Aggie Assurance aids students with family income below $60,000 by pledging to provide enough scholarships and grants to pay tuition for all eligible* students.
+The Aggie Assurance aids students with family income of $60,000 or less by pledging to provide enough scholarships and grants to pay tuition for all eligible* students.
 The Aggie Assurance encourages Texans to pursue higher education at a flagship, research institution.

 *This program is subject to funding availability.

 - You must be a Texas resident and eligible to pay resident tuition.